stefanmadalin95/terraform-upskill-program/README.md

 1️⃣ Start with **Module 01** and move forward in order.
 2️⃣ Each module has a **README.md** for theory, **exercises** for hands-on practice, and **references** for further learning.
-3️⃣ Check **shared-resources/** for reusable code samples.
+3️⃣ The course concludes with a final project where you'll apply everything you've learned to build a fully functional data lake using Terraform and AWS.
 4️⃣ Work together—this is a team learning journey! 🚀

 ---

 ## ⚙️ Prerequisites

-- Basic AWS knowledge (IAM, S3, networking).
+- Basic AWS knowledge (IAM, S3, Athena, Glue).
 - An AWS account with appropriate permissions (Contact TBD).
 - Visual Studio Code installed on your local machine.
 - Local setup with Terraform installed (covered in Module 02).